Sprattles/JackieS-CyberSec-ProjectOne/README.md

   - [Ansible Playbook files](https://github.com/Sprattles/JackieS-CyberSec-Project1/tree/main/Ansible)

 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
-  - Beats in Use
+  - Beats in use
-  - Machines Being Monitored
+  - Machines being monitored
-- How to Use the Ansible Build
+- How to use the ansible build

 ### Description of the Topology